sirupsen/initcwnd/README.md

 window and subsequent window sizes.
 It accompanies [Napkin Math post 15][np].
 It has to be run as root, as it uses `tcpdump(1)` to monitor the connection.

+**Note:** Tested to work on MacOS.
+Not fully compatible with Linux for some reason.
+Contributions encouraged!

 [np]: https://sirupsen.com/napkin/problem-15/

 ```